-- 1. Total compensation is defined as FY2013 base salary, target bonus, and the target grant date value of equity awards as disclosed in the "Long-Term Incentive Program" section of the Compensation Discussion and Analysis. - 2.
-NEOs are "named executive officers" identified below.
+Total compensation is defined as fiscal 2014 base salary, target annual incentive payment, and the target grant date value of equity awards as disclosed in Summary Executive Compensation Table.

-The amounts and mix attributed to base salary, short-term incentives and long-term incentives are determined in reference to market norms combined with our desire to align pay with the goals of our compensation philosophy.
+For our executives, the amounts and mix attributed to base salary, short-term incentives and long-term incentives are determined in reference to market norms combined with our desire to align pay with the goals of our compensation philosophy.
 While we evaluate our executive pay mix on an annual basis, we do not adhere to a rigid formula when determining the actual mix of compensation elements.
 Rather, our current policy is to balance the short and long-term focus of our compensation elements in order to reward short-term performance while emphasizing long-term value creation.
 These objectives are achieved by placing considerable weight on long-term, equity based compensation while also offering enough cash and short-term compensation to attract and retain executive talent.